Immutable-Tag/immutable-tag.github.io/content/01_what_are_tags.md

 ## What are tags?

-Version control systems (VCS) provide the functionality to tag specific points in a repository’s history as milestones which can be used for a marked version release (i.e. v1.0.1).
+Version Control Systems (VCS) provide the functionality to tag specific points in a repository’s history as milestones which can be used for a marked version release (i.e. v1.0.1).
 A tag can be considered as a branch which should not change after being created and mapped to a commit.

 <p align = "center">
     <img src="/assets/img/tags.png" alt="tag" width="75%"/>